adhearsion/adhearsion-website/views/docs/best-practices/rails.md

 ahn create .
 18.81s user 0.80s system 20% cpu 1:33.57 total
 </pre>

-The differences in environment.rb and .gitignore are such that retaining the rails version is appropriate.
+The differences in `environment.rb` and `.gitignore` are such that retaining the rails version is appropriate.
 Adhearsion must, however, be added to the Gemfile:

 ```ruby
 gem 'adhearsion', '~>2.0'
 ```

-Additionally, Adhearsion's rake tasks must be loaded, by placing the following content in lib/tasks/adhearsion.rake:
+Additionally, Adhearsion's rake tasks must be loaded, by placing the following content in `lib/tasks/adhearsion.rake`:

 ```ruby
 namespace :adhearsion do